 Today I live not one, but two distinct lives.
 One life follows the careful constructs set for me by my father.
 In the other one, the life I truly want, I’ve finally found the happiness and sense of belonging I always wanted.
 In my secret life, I can just be with myself with Alex.

 Free will is a fickle illusion to a person with my birthright.
-I’m pulled between the man I want and have to keep secret and the man my father expects me to marry.
+I’m pulled between the man I want and must keep secret and the man my father expects me to marry.
 If that isn’t enough, I’m now forced into daily encounters with a man who used to be my best friend and was my first love.
 That was, until he stomped on my heart and nearly destroyed me five years ago.
-Two I can’t escape and one I will never keep.
+Two I cannot escape and one I will never keep.

 Pulling myself wearily through the heavy doors of the lecture hall, I plunk myself into a seat near the back because I prefer to avoid discussions in finance class.
-This is my least favorite subject next to accounting and I’d rather hang out with my father than sit through these lectures.
-And believe me, that’s saying something.
+This is my least favorite subject next to accounting and I would rather hang out with my father than sit through these lectures.
+And believe me, that is saying something.
 I look in my bag, wondering if its too early to pull out my flask.
 Instead, I move my fingers to my tablet with a sigh.

 No sooner have I pulled the device from my bag, does my phone sound with a text.
 I quickly shut off the ringer before the lecture begins.
 My face warms with a smile at the message lighting my screen.

 I give a quick assessment of my schedule for the day.
-I’ll need to be careful if I don’t want to be caught.
+I will need to be careful if I don’t want to be caught.
 Luca, that backstabbing traitor, has been watching me and reporting back to my father.
-It’s becoming increasingly harder to see Alex and still keep our relationship hidden from my father.
+It has becoming increasingly harder to see Alex and keep our relationship hidden from my father.